dendrograms/astrodendro/docs/algorithm.rst

 Most real-life datasets are likely to contain some level of noise, and below a certain value, there is no point in constructing a tree since it will not be measuring anything physical.
-By default, the minimum value is set to minus infinity, which means all values are added to the tree.
+By default, the minimum value is set to minus infinity, which means all pixels are added to the tree.
 However, you will very likely want to change this so that only significant features above the noise are included.